Prevent Cooking Fires - Watch What You Heat

 - Clean cooking equipment regularly to remove grease or cooking materials that can ignite.

 The Rochester Fire Department will host and participate in many activities during Fire Prevention Week, and we'd like to talk to you about fire prevention and safety.
-If you live in the city and you need a smoke alarm or if you'd like a home or business safety inspection, please call us at (585) 428-1362.
+If you live in the city and would like a home or business safety inspection, please call us at (585) 428-7037 or send an email to firstname.lastname@example.org for details on who can inspect your property.